'The Voice' Season 21: Who Made the Top 11?

 The Voice season 21 live shows are here and it's all up to the viewer votes to decide who will make it to the finale!

 Following the Top 13 performances on Monday night, Tuesday's live show featured the announcement of the Top 11 singers, who will move on to next week's lives.
-The Top 11 includes the top vote-getters as well as the winner of the Instant Save, a wildcard vote between one remaining performer from each team.
+The Top 11 includes the singers who earned the most votes this week, as well as the winner of the Instant Save, a wildcard vote between the three remaining performers.

-Coming into this week, Team Kelly Clarkson has the advantage with one extra singer, as Hailey Mia was the winner of season 21's first Instant Save last week!
+Team Kelly Clarkson still has the season 21 advantage, after her team swept the competition, with all four singers moving on to the Top 11 -- including the winner of this week's Instant Save, Gymani!
+Blake Shelton has three singers remaining, while John Legend and Ariana Grande have two apiece. with one extra singer, as Hailey Mia was the winner of season 21's first last week!

 Check out all of the Top 11 performers below, and vote for your favorite on The Voice app, or online at NBC.com/VoiceVote.